Home

 New Covenant Theology

 By contrast, 'New Covenant Theology' is a phrase that people use to identify the system purporting the administration in the New Testament era has a distinctively 'new character' to it.
 It has been un-flatteringly equated to being a compromise between Dispensational Theology and Covenant Theology.
-This is partly due to it being a doctrine held by many theologians who were former Dispensationalists, Reformed Baptists or former Baptists who come from this denominational background.
+This is partly due to it being a doctrine held by many theologians who were former Dispensationalists, Reformed Baptists, or former Baptists who come from this denominational background.

 John 1:17

-In other words, the law given Moses by God could not make men righteous because it could not be kept perfectly, and it is thus contrasted with the system of grace that came only through Christ Jesus.
-All of God's Word is a perfect Word, and though it may appear Christ contradicts the law, careful consideration of all texts reveal that He does not.
+In other words, the law given to Moses by God could not make men righteous because it could not be kept perfectly, and it is thus contrasted with the system of grace that came only through Christ Jesus.
+All of God's Word is a perfect Word, and though it may appear Christ contradicts the law, careful consideration of all texts reveals that He does not.
 For example, when our Lord says that He that is angry with his brother without a cause (Matthew 5:21-22) is guilty of murder, He is not contradicting the law of murder.
-Rather He is explaining that in God's economy, the sin of murder goes well beyond the literal or physical taking of a human life.
+Rather, He is explaining that in God's economy, the sin of murder goes well beyond the literal or physical taking of a human life.
 This is not a 'new' law, nor a corruption of the old, but a deeper explanation of it.
 This was always the qualification in the law, and thus in it we see the continuation from old to new.
-Christ is in no wise abrogating the old law, but illuminating it to show that without Christ, we could never keep the Old Covenant law's far reaching implications.
-The only way to keep it perfectly, is in Christ.
+Christ is in no wise abrogating the old law, but illuminating it to show that without Christ, we could never keep the Old Covenant law's far-reaching implications.
+The only way to keep it perfectly is in Christ.

 Matthew 5:17-18

-Contrary to New Covenant Theology views, Christ actually confirmed that the Law of Moses was indeed the law both fulfilled, and kept in Christ.
-Not one word or single letter of it is invalid, because it's God's Law.
+Contrary to New Covenant Theology views, Christ actually confirmed that the Law of Moses was indeed the law both fulfilled and kept in Christ.
+Not one word or single letter of it is invalid because it's God's Law.
 Not one little detail will pass away from it through this idea that something new has come to replace it.
 It all has to be kept, and that is why Christ had to come to fulfill the promise or Covenant of salvation through righteousness.
 There was no one else who could allow man to stand before God sinless.
-Christ didn't come to change the law, transform it into something new or to make it null and void.
+Christ didn't come to change the law, transform it into something brand new, or make it null and void.
 The Law of Moses for murder is still the law of God, and thus murder is still a sin.
 Idolatry is still a sin.
 Adultery is still a sin.
 The law has not changed for man.

 John 6:54-55

-Truly Christ is declaring that whosoever partakes in eating of this sacrifice Lamb (John 1:29), is eternally keeping the Law of God concerning the only Lamb's blood that could take away sin.
+Truly, Christ is declaring that whosoever partakes in eating of this sacrifice Lamb (John 1:29), is eternally keeping the Law of God concerning the only Lamb's blood that could take away sin.
 It is not a New Covenant in the sense that Old Covenant saints were not saved in this exact same way, or had no access to Christ in their day.
 It is new only in the sense that it is the perfect administration of the Covenant of Grace that the Mosaic Law forecast would save.
 It is new in the sense of it being superior to works, since it is the only way man can find his way into the Kingdom.

 Like "Covenant Theology," the "New Covenant Theology" system also declares that the New Testament characterizes the New Covenant as superior to the old, but it goes beyond by placing a disconnect between the two.
-Therefore it is surmised that this perceived discontinuity means the Law of Christ stands in contrast to the Law of Moses.
-However, that would make two separate and distinct bodies, which is an un-biblical concept concerning the children of God.
+Therefore, it is surmised that this perceived discontinuity means the Law of Christ stands in contrast to the Law of Moses.
+However, that would make two separate and distinct bodies, which is an unbiblical concept concerning the children of God.
 The Old Testament saints were saved by Grace exactly as the New Testament saints were.
 Not by works, but by the Covenant of Grace, retroactively.
-In the Old Covenant era, by faith they looked forward to the coming of the Messiah Christ and his finished work on the cross.
-In the New Covenant era, by faith we look backward at the coming of Christ and His finished work on the cross.
-Faith is the same and Grace is the same.
+In the Old Covenant era, by faith, they looked forward to the coming of the Messiah Christ and his finished work on the cross.
+In the New Covenant era, by faith, we look backward at the coming of Christ and His finished work on the cross.
+Faith is the same, and Grace is the same.
 The only difference is the saint's directional view of Christ.
-In other words, We (Old Testament as well as New Testament saints) are all part of this very same continual eternal Covenant of Grace.
+In other words, we (Old Testament as well as New Testament saints) are all part of this very same continual eternal Covenant of Grace.
 Just because before the cross of Christ, the Covenant was not yet given its strength by the death of Christ, doesn't mean that its efficacy does not reach back to Abraham or Abel.
 If it did, then there is obviously continuity rather than discontinuity.

 If there indeed was no continuation of the Covenants with Israel, it is contradictory for God to declare He grafts New Covenant era branches into the same Old Covenant olive tree, representing that Covenant.
-The olive tree of Romans chapter eleven is the representation or symbol of this external Covenant that God has with His people Israel.
+The olive tree of Romans chapter eleven is the representation or symbol of this external Covenant that God has with His people, Israel.
 This tree clearly existed both before the cross and remains standing and alive after the cross.
 That is the very essence of "Covenant Theology" continuity.
 This Covenant with Israel stood strong even as some branches were broken off in blindness, and others were grafted in.

 Romans 11:17

 We Gentiles are grafted into the Covenant tree of Israel "among those" Jewish branches who were not broken off.
-Clearly, it's not a new tree, not a different tree, but the very same Covenant tree Israel.
+Clearly, it's not a new tree, not a different tree, but the very same Covenant tree of Israel.
 Consequently, the Covenant is new "only" in that Christ has come, being the real substance and the real root of it, and He has fulfilled the shadow.
-He has given the Covenant with Israel it's real "strength," and this is what 'New Covenant Theology' fails to address effectively.
-The truths of continuity, which are so effectively stated in Hebrews:
+He has given the Covenant with Israel its real "strength," and this is what 'New Covenant Theology' fails to address effectively.
+The truths of continuity which are so effectively stated in Hebrews:

 Hebrews 9:17